Welcome to Deskman! In this guide you will find detailed information about Deskman; how it works and how to set it up, among others.

 - Protect Deskman with username and password, by visiting the settings page

-- Browse restrictions and decide which ones you need, select them and click Apply to activate them
+- Explore available restrictions and decide which ones you need, select them and click Apply to activate them

-- Remove restrictions from the restrictions page, by clicking Undo
+- Completely remove restrictions from the restrictions page, by clicking Undo

 - Visit the dashboard to start maintenance, in case you want to pause restrictions temporarily